appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 ## Pointers

-- In the non-technical interview, be sure to cover the 4 main areas listed above.
+- In the non-technical interview, be sure to cover all four of the questions listed above, even if we don't ask you directly.
 - **Be concise** in all of your answers.
 - While content is important, how you present yourself is also key:
   - Sound confident and engagingly deliver your answers.